elinik0108/linkedin-jobTracker-extension-chrome/README.md

-## Job tracker extention for chorme
+## Job tracker extension for chorme